-Drive to Survive season 5: Everything we know so far
+Drive to Survive season 5: Release date and how to watch

 What to expect from Drive to Survive season 5

-We would expect Drive to Survive season 5 to follow a similar pattern to the previous seasons.
+We expect Drive to Survive season 5 to follow a similar pattern to the previous seasons.
 If it ain't broke, don't fix it right?
 We'd therefore expect to see each episode focus on one or two of the teams and the lead up to a certain race or races.
 In that focus, there will likely be interviews with the drivers involved again, as well as the team principles, and you'll get an insight into the drivers and rivalries, as well as any drama.

 You'll also get analysis from F1 journalists like Will Buxton, offering a different perspective or opinion on whatever is going on off the track, as well as on it.

-With no confirmation of season 5 as yet, we don't know what teams or drivers might have agreed to take part.
+We don't know what teams or drivers might have agreed to take part, but the season is already shaping up to be an interesting one - especially with the new rules imposed on the manufacturers.

 We saw Mercedes, Red Bull, McLaren, Williams, Renault and Scuderia Ferrari all featuring last year, along with drivers including Lewis Hamilton, Charles Leclerc, Daniel Ricciardo, George Russell, Carlos Sainz, Lando Norris and Sergio Perez among others.

+Max Verstappen didn't take part in season 4 despite being part of previous seasons, though the driver has been in talks with Netflix for season 5 and it looks like he will back.
+As a guest on the Pardon My Take podcast, Verstappen said about Drive to Survive: "I'm not going to be too negative about it now.
+I've talked to the people who are in charge and running the show.
+So, I think we actually came to a good understanding for the future ...
+I think for the future, we came to a good understanding of how we can work together.
+So yeah, I'm sure in the next one, you will see a little bit more of me."

-Max Verstappen didn't take part in season 4 despite being part of previous seasons so it's possible we won't see him in season 5 either, though Christian Horner, Red Bull's team principle has played a big part in the show in the past so we don't expect to miss out on too much of the Red Bull action even if Verstappen doesn't return.
+Christian Horner, Red Bull's team principle has played a big part in the show for the last four seasons, so we don't expect to miss out on too much of the Red Bull action even if Verstappen doesn't return fully.

 How many episodes will Drive to Survive season 5 have?

 Drive to Survive seasons one to four have all had 10 episodes each.
-It's therefore highly likely season 5 would offer the same if it does get confirmed.
+It's therefore highly likely season 5 will offer the same.

 How to catch up on previous Drive to Survive seasons 1-4